Following is a roundup of recent regulatory actions by SEC and FINRA.

 SEC Charges Former Investment Fund Employee With Insider Trading in Marvel Stock Prior to Disney Deal

-On August 11, the SEC charged Toby Scammell, who the agency says worked at an investment fund in 2009, with insider trading that generated a 3,000% profit based on confidential information that he
+On August 11, the SEC charged Toby Scammell, who the agency says worked at an investment fund in 2009, with insider trading that generated a 3,000% profit based on confidential information that he learned from his girlfriend prior to Walt Disney Co.’s acquisition of Marvel Entertainment.

 The SEC alleges Scammell secretly used money in his brother’s accounts over which he had been given control when his brother was deployed to serve in Iraq to purchase the Marvel securities, though he did so without informing his brother or girlfriend.